 Staff perform plan reviews, conduct earth disturbance inspections, respond to complaints and provide education on soil and water conservation practices for construction projects.

-The district is accepting electronic digital applications, new revisions, amendments, renewals, and NOTs.
+The district is accepting electronic digital applications, new revisions, amendments, renewals, and Notice of Terminations (NOTs).

 Small Projects disturbing more than 5,000 sf and less than 0.50 acre (21,780 sf) for accessory residential uses (pools, patios, sheds, pole barns, etc.) and with less than 2,000 sf of impervious area, could apply.
 Additional, restrictions include no steep slopes in excess of 15% and no disturbance of surface waters.
 Applications shall be reviewed and approved within 10 business days, if the application is complete and correct.
 If the District does not respond within 10 business days form the date the application was submitted (applications submitted after noon are considered submitted the following business day), the project will be considered approved, with no further action by the District.